Get insider access

 Lineup

 Corsair's naming convention consists of the letter K followed by a number.
-The higher the number, the more features the keyboard has.
+Speaking broadly, the higher the number, the more features the keyboard has, although some of Corsair's more recent releases have moved away from this trend somewhat.

-K100 Series: These are Corsair's premium full-size gaming keyboards with the widest feature sets and best gaming performance.
+K100 Series: The K100 Series are Corsair's premium full-size gaming keyboards with the widest feature sets and best gaming performance.
 A wired and a wireless low-profile model are both available in this lineup.

-K70 Series: The K70 Series consists of keyboards of all different sizes.
-Each is a mechanical unit with full RGB lighting, a maximum 8000Hz polling rate, and exceptionally low latency.
-These keyboards are wired-only and have a row of dedicated media keys along the top.
-This series also features Corsair's first keyboard that uses analog hall-effect switches, the Corsair K70 MAX.
+K70 Series: The K70 Series consists of keyboards of all different sizes with full RGB lighting.
+These are wired-only models and often have a row of dedicated media keys along the top.
+All keyboards in this lineup offer excellent raw performance, and some support higher polling rates of up to 8000Hz.
+Models in this family can range fairly drastically in price, with more premium flagship models like the Corsair K70 Pro and then newer budget models like the Corsair K70 Core.
+This series also features Corsair's first keyboard with analog hall-effect switches, the Corsair K70 MAX.

 K63 Series: The K63 lineup only comes in one size, but a few configuration options are available with different backlighting color options.
 They're one of the few wireless options that Corsair offers, and they've designed it for use with a "lapboard" that you can buy separately.